pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 In general terms: the more difficult the event to predict, the more cases we need...

-Further in this book we'll cover this topic from other point of views making the link back to this page.
+Further in this book we'll cover this topic from other points of view linking back to this page.

 <br>

 ### Final toughts

-* We saw two cases to reduce cardinality, the first one doesn't care about target variable, which can be dangerous in predictive model, while the second does, creating a new variable based the affinity of each input category.
+* We saw two cases to reduce cardinality, the first one doesn't care about the target variable, which can be dangerous in a predictive model, while the second does, creating a new variable based the affinity of each input category.

 * Key concept: **representativeness** of each category regarding itself, and regarding to the event to predict.

-* What was mention at the beginning respect to **destroy the information in the input variable**, implies that the resultant grouping have the same rates across groups (in a binary variable input).
+* What was mentioned at the beginning respect to **destroying the information in the input variable**, implies that the resultant grouping have the same rates across groups (in a binary variable input).
 [1]

 * _Should we always reduce the cardinality?_ It depends, two tests on a simple data are not enough to extrapolate to all cases.
 Hopefully it will be a good kick-off to the reader to start doing her-his own optimizations.